 Eric Fernie was Director of the Courtauld Institute 1995-2003 and President of the Society of Antiquaries of London 2004-2007.
 He is a fellow of the British Academy, the Royal Society of Edinburgh and the Society of Antiquaries of Scotland.
 His books include The Architecture of the Anglo-Saxons, An Architectural History of Norwich Cathedral, Art History and its Methods and The Architecture of Norman England.

-Clare Ford-Wille is an independent art historian, well known to members for her courses at Birkbeck and Morley College as well as a lecturer at the National Gallery, the Victoria & Albert Museum and NADFAS groups in Britain and Europe.
+Clare Ford-Wille is an independent art historian, well known to members for her courses at Birkbeck and Morley College as well as a lecturer at the National Gallery, the V&A and The Arts Society groups in Britain and Europe.
 She has led many tours abroad.
-Clare is a Vice President of The London Art History Society
+Clare is a Vice President of The London Art History Society.

 Carmen Fracchia gained her PhD from University College London and is currently Senior Lecturer of Early Modern Spanish Visual Studies in the Department of Cultures and Languages, Birkbeck University of London, UK.
 Her research interest is in early modern Spanish notions of human diversity, religion, slavery and ethnic prejudice, and the ways visual artists articulate subjectivity, slavery, freedom and hybridity.
 Her current book project ‘Black but Human’: Slavery and Art in Hapsburg Spain, 1480-1700 explores the emergence of the slave and freed slave subjects in the visual form in Imperial Spain.